Gardy291/Pyshion/README.md

 # Pyshion

-Pyshion is a Python server-client .exe that makes finding color combination easy, created by Cristian Lopez and Edgardo Figueroa.
+Pyshion is a Python server-client .exe that makes finding color combination easy, created by Christian Lopez and Edgardo Figueroa.
 The name Pyshion comes from Python (Py) and fashion (shion) that combination gave birth to Pyshion.
 Pyshion, supports colors from the primary, secundary and tertiary colors this include the following:
 red, red-orange, orange, yellow-orange, yellow,yellow-green, green, blue-green, blue, blue-violet, violet, red-violet

 You can find the complementary, splitcomplements and triad of any of these colors.